Could Medical Cannabis be the Key to Combating PTSD?

 - Stimulation of CB-1 receptors in some regions of the brain can increase serotonin secretion, thereby, displaying some antidepressant effect

 - The stimulation of CB-1 receptors has also been shown to normalize cortisol levels.
 Hypersecretion of the stress hormone, cortisol, has been implicated in patients exhibiting hyperarousal and hypervigilance.
 (Of note, hypervigilance can be severe enough to resemble paranoia.
 (See our article "Can Weed Cause Paranoia?")

 - Patients who have PTSD have been shown to have lower levels of anandamide, one of the primary endocannabinoids produced by the body

 What does Research Say?

-Shishko et al conducted a comprehensive review of such studies and published their findings in ‘The Mental Health Clinician.’
-The review covered five different studies, scouring the results for evidence that may help us to understand the effects of medical marijuana on PTSD patients better.
+Shishko et al. conducted a comprehensive review of such studies and published their findings in ‘The Mental Health Clinician.’
+The report covered five different studies, scouring the results for evidence that may help us to understand the effects of medical marijuana on PTSD patients better.

 Responsible Use is Important

 While there have been studies highlighting the efficacy of cannabis for PTSD, more work still needs to be done to ascertain the safety of the drug for people who have PTSD.
 It is a known fact that people who have PTSD have an elevated risk for marijuana use.
 A study of more than 5000 PTSD patients in the United States showed that 65% of people who have PTSD had used marijuana at a point in their lifetime.
 This value is significantly higher than the 41% recorded in patients without PTSD.
 Furthermore, the study affirmed that the connection between marijuana use and PTSD is independent of the higher incidence of substance abuse and other mental health issues found in PTSD patients.
 The working hypothesis is that PTSD patients are more prone to using marijuana because it improves their symptoms.